Loyalty Points optimization

 Part of the Upgrade Strategy Guide

-Bank programs like American Express Membership Rewards, Chase Ultimate Rewards, Citi ThankYou Points, and Capital One periodically offer transfer bonuses — typically 20% to 40% extra points when you transfer to a specific airline or hotel partner.
-These bonuses can dramatically change the math on whether a transfer is worth it.
+Bank programs like American Express Membership Rewards, Chase Ultimate Rewards, Citi ThankYou Points, and Capital One periodically offer transfer bonuses — commonly 10% to 40% extra points when you transfer to a specific airline or hotel partner.
+These bonuses can change the math on whether a transfer is worth it, though they have become less frequent and less predictable in recent years.

 How transfer bonuses work